 3. Recurrent neural networks

 A diagram showing a recurrent neural network architecture.
 Source: https://www.cs.toronto.edu/~tingwuwang/rnn_tutorial.pdf

 Recurrent neural networks, just like FNNs, have hidden layers with an additional self-looped connection that allows hidden layers at one time instant to be used as input for the next time instance.
 Each node in a neural network model acts like a memory cell.
 By processing the information they receive, these cells work to ensure intelligent computation and implementation.
 This model's capacity to gather and reuse all processed data makes it unique.

 One of the essential components of a recurrent neural network is a robust feedback loop.
-With RNNs, the neural network techniques are capable of “self-learning” from their errors.
+With recurrent neural networks, the neural network techniques are capable of "self-learning" from their errors.
 When data is run through the algorithm a second time after an incorrect prediction, the system attempts to make the correct prediction while taking feedback into account.

 Recurrent neural networks are frequently employed in applications such as text-to-speech, sales forecasting, and stock market forecasting.

 But the Vanilla RNN model has a serious flaw, known as the vanishing gradient problem, which prevents it from being accurate.
 It means the network has trouble remembering words further along in the sequence, and instead, bases its predictions only on the most recent ones.

 In order to address this issue, successor models such as LSTM and GRU were introduced.
 These networks outperform traditional RNNs because they can maintain long-term interrelationships as well as nonlinear dynamics in the case of a time series input data set.
 In these models, gradients flow unchanged, thus avoiding the problem of vanishing gradients.